TechNote - Window Focus

 7:21 AM

-OneMore dialogs (search, etc.) may open without receiving keyboard focus — the focus stays on the OneNote page.
-This happens because Windows enforces strict foreground window security: SetForegroundWindow() silently fails unless the calling thread currently holds "foreground rights."
+OneMore dialogs (search, command palette, etc.) may open without receiving keyboard focus — the focus stays on the OneNote page.
+This happens because Windows enforces strict foreground window security, where calls to SetForegroundWindow() silently fails unless the calling thread currently holds "foreground rights."

 OneMore runs as a COM surrogate (dllhost.exe).
-Both trigger paths lose foreground rights before the dialog appears:
+Both of these trigger paths lose foreground rights before the dialog appears:

 - Ribbon path: SearchCmd is async Task — it returns the task to the ribbon framework immediately, and the dialog is created on a ThreadPool continuation thread that has no foreground rights.